AMikhale/amikhale.github.io/README.md

     <td>05/01 - 05/01

 </td>
-    <td>•	Final pass over the code, fixing any issues (e.g. style) or last-minute bugs (Either) </br>
+    <td>•	Final pass over the code, fixing any issues (e.g. style) or last-minute bugs (Either) <br>
-•	Work on and submit the final report (Both, division of labor to be determined closer to the time)</br>
+•	Work on and submit the final report (Both, division of labor to be determined closer to the time)<br>
-•	Work on and present the posters at the poster session (ditto)</br>
+•	Work on and present the posters at the poster session (ditto)<br>

 </td>